ekg/alignment-and-variant-calling-tutorial/README.md

 cd vcflib && make
 ```

+In some cases you can download precompiled binaries.
+For instance, you can head
+to the [sambamba releases page](https://github.com/lomereiter/sambamba/releases) to find binaries that
+should work on any modern Linux or OSX distribution.
+The same applies to the [sra-toolkit, which is probably easier to install from available binaries](https://github.com/ncbi/sra-tools/wiki/HowTo:-Binary-Installation).

-Let's assume you're in an environment where you've already got them available.
+Otherwise, let's assume you're in an environment where you've already got them available.

 ## Part 1: Aligning E. Coli data with `bwa mem`